 Another expansion was called Legacy of the Fallen and would have five new MCAs, six new infantry weapons and five new MCA weapons and would take place on a kato mining facility at Iota-33.
 There would be a new story explaining the Fallen and their structure and have a cast of new characters.
-Also the level-structure would be more like Half-Life, where you enter and exit levels seamless, just a "Loading" text on screen.
+Also, the level-structure would have been more like Half-Life, where players enter and exit levels seamlessly, with just a "Loading" text on screen.

 Shogo 2 or a sort of expansion pack was planned and was supposed to use a new graphics engine, there are very few pictures of this but there are some tech demo screens and very little is known about this game.
 During the end of Shogo it says "Expect more games in the Shogo saga!" so this was probably the true sequel in works.
 Monolith have not announced Shogo 2 or any other Shogo games since then, however, during a demonstration of F.E.A.R.
 2: Project Origin, they said that they had wanted to do destructible environments in Shogo, and that they were able to do that now in Project Origin with their mech unit, so this combined with all the trivia for Shogo in F.E.A.R. shows they haven't forgotten about Shogo.